 Third, because of their large heads and stocky shoulders, French bulldog puppies cannot be delivered naturally, as that would cause considerable damage, if not death, to the mother.
 Instead, they must be delivered via C-section, another expensive procedure.

-Lastly, puppies of this breed require a great deal of care and attention in their first months of life.
+Lastly, puppies of this breed require a great deal of care and attention in their first weeks and even months of life.
 From needing to eat every three hours to ensuring that the mother never rolls over a member of her new litter (it happens accidentally, but frequently), a rare French bulldog puppy requires round the clock attention that most caregivers just do not have and are not ready to provide with.

-On top of all that, the normal vet bills, cost of medications, toys, food, shelter and play area make breeding a French bulldog a difficult and expensive endeavor.
+On top of all that, the normal vet bills, cost of medications, toys price, food price, shelter and play area make upbringing a French bulldog a difficult and expensive endeavor.

-However, despite their high price tag, bulldogs of all kinds and colors—miniature, teacup toy and French English bulldog mix, French bulldog Boston terrier mix and French bulldog Shih Tzu mix—are wonderful dogs that love their owners.
-Both genders are relatively low maintenance, enjoy lying around the house all day and will be there to cuddle with you any time of day or night.
+However, despite their high price tag, pups of all kinds and colors—miniature, teacup toy and French English bulldog mix, French bulldog Boston terrier mix and French bulldog Shih Tzu mix—are wonderful dogs that love their owner.
+Both genders united, male as female, are relatively low maintenance, enjoy lying around the house all day and will be there to cuddle with you any time of day or night.

 Owners of French bulldog puppies treat their pets like they are humans, and for good reason: this breed has one of the most affectionate human-like personalities of any other dog breed out their, and, more specifically, one of the most hilarious personalities of any breed.
 With a personality that ranges from rambunctious and playful to calm and loving to times of complete stoicism, Frenchies have an extremely expressive personality, making them the perfect companion for dog lovers.